Sampling from Gaussian Processes: A Tutorial and Applications in Global Sensitivity Analysis and Optimization: Sampling from Gaussian processes

 \subsubsection{Comparison of approximation accuracy}

-We compare the approximation accuracy and convergence of OE, Hibert space approximation, QMC, and RFF methods using a univariate SE covariance function and a univariate Matérn 5/2 covariance function (see \cref{Maternernel}).
+We compare the approximation accuracy and convergence of OE, Hibert space approximation, QMC, and RFF methods using a univariate SE covariance function and a univariate Matérn 5/2 covariance function.
 These covariance functions are defined on $[-10,10]$ with $l=\sqrt{5}$ and $\sigma_\mathrm{f}=1$.
 For the OE method, we use a Mercer's expansion with $\sigma = \sqrt{3}/2$ to approximate the SE covariance function, and an almost Mercer's expansion \citep{Tronarp2024} to approximate the Matérn covariance function.
 The homogeneous Dirichlet boundary conditions are used for the Hilbert space approximation.
 For the QMC method, a Halton sequence \citep{Halton1960} is generated to determine the low-discrepancy points in the frequency and phase domains.

 \Cref{fig:approximateSE2} shows the approximations of the SE covariance function.
 For the SE covariance function, Mercer's expansion with $\sigma = \sqrt{3}/2$ has an exponential convergence at a rate of $\mathcal{O}(3^{-N_\phi})$, consistent with \cite{Tronarp2024}, Proposition 5.3.
 The convergence rate of the Hibert space approximation is on par with that of Mercer's expansion with $\sigma = \sqrt{3}/2$.
-The QMC method has a convergence rate of $\mathcal{O}(N_{\phi}^{-1})$ (up to logarithmic factors), outperforming the RFF method that converges at a rate of $\mathcal{O}(N_{\phi}^{-1/2})$. \Cref{fig:approximateMatern} in Appendix~\ref{AppE} shows the approximations of the Matérn 5/2 covariance function.
-For the Matérn 5/2 covariance function, the convergence rate of the OE method is $\mathcal{O}(N_{\phi}^{-5/2})$, consistent with \cite{Tronarp2024}, Proposition 3.3, while that of the Hibert space approximation reaches $\mathcal{O}(N_{\phi}^{-11/2})$ as the number of basis functions increases.
+The QMC method has a convergence rate of $\mathcal{O}(N_{\phi}^{-1})$ (up to logarithmic factors), outperforming the RFF method that converges at a rate of $\mathcal{O}(N_{\phi}^{-1/2})$. \Cref{fig:approximateMatern} compares the approximations of the univariate Matérn 5/2 covariance function with $l=\sqrt{5}$ and $\sigma_\mathrm{f}=1$ by the OE (almost Mercer's expansion) \citep{Tronarp2024}, Hilbert space approximation, QMC with a Halton sequence, and RFF.
+The convergence rate of the OE method is $\mathcal{O}(N_{\phi}^{-5/2})$, consistent with \cite{Tronarp2024}, Proposition 3.3, while that of the Hibert space approximation reaches $\mathcal{O}(N_{\phi}^{-11/2})$ as the number of basis functions increases.
+The QMC and RFF methods require thousands of basis functions to reach a similar level of accuracy.
 Interestingly, the OE method provides more accurate approximations than the Hilbert space approximation when using small numbers of basis functions.